 Want to be as good as Studio Ghibli?
 We can't promise that, but we can at least hook you up with the animation tool it's used to make the likes of Spirited Away and Howl's Moving Castle, and customised along the way.

 Ghibli started using Toonz during the production of Princess Mononoke, and in 2016 this powerful animation tool was made open-source and renamed OpenToonz (there's still a commercial version – Toonz Premium – available, if you insist on paying).
 It features all the tools you're likely to need, from drawing tools through to effects, scripting, tweening and more, and new features are added regularly.

-The latest version, 1.4, has just been released for Mac and Windows, adding a new stop-motion panel with support for Canon DSLR cameras, and plenty more.
+The latest version, 1.4, was released for Mac and Windows last year, adding a new stop-motion panel with support for Canon DSLR cameras, and plenty more.
 And as well as OpenToonz, there's a further open-source version, the Morevna Edition, which is also available on Linux and includes additional features such as assistant guides to make it easier to add perspective to your environments, integration with the MyPaint brush engine, a horizontal timeline and an advanced colour selector.
 If you're not sure which version of OpenToonz to go with, we'd recommend this one – especially as the documentation for the basic OpenToonz seems to be only in Japanese.

 - Price: Free

 Piskel is an online tool for creating animated sprites and pixel art.
 It's easy to use and requires no sign-up.
 However, if you're interested in creating a gallery, whether it be public or private, you can do so by signing in with your Google account.